Nevoss/form-wrapper-js/docs/guide/field-events.md

 ```

 when you passes an argument to the `isDirty` method it checks the field key that you passed to it, but if you call the
-method without arguments it will check the whole form, and then if only one field id `dirty` it will return `true`.
+method without arguments it will check the whole form, and then if only one field is `dirty` it will returns `true`.

-## Sum
+## Summery

-The main idea of those methods is to make it easy to track some meta data of the form. which is on focus? which is touchd? and to validate
+The main idea of those methods is to make it easy to track some meta data of the form. which field is on focus? which is touched? and to validate
 the field in some situations.

-As you can see alot of this section related to the [options](/guide/options) section, it will let you configure the basic behivihor you
+As you can see a lot of this section is related to the [options](/guide/options) section,
-wants from your forms, and will clear out you components.
+it will let you configure the basic behavior of the form, and will clear out your components. be creative has you can

-One more thing to notice somtimes can be very easy to take alot of those methods and bind them togther in a components, try to be creative
-to create your own forms components systems.
+and group up the repeated stuff to create a reusable components.